-This technical guidance document "Planning and Design of Traffic Calming Devices in Ras Al Khaimah" sets out the required steps for traffic and road design practitioners to follow for traffic calming studies in RAK.
+This technical document "Guidance for Planning and Design of Traffic Calming Devices in Ras Al Khaimah" sets out the required steps for traffic and road design practitioners to follow for traffic calming studies in Ras Al Khaimah.

 To ensure outcomes are consistent with the needs of the emirate, this standard incorporates the study of specific local requirements & data collection with research on local and international best practices and standards on traffic calming & traffic control devices.